LittleBigPlanet: Sackboy's Prehistoric Moves

 The game was developed by XDev as a spin-off from the LittleBigPlanet series utilizing the PlayStation Move on the PlayStation 3.
 It was released in December 2010, as a downloadable title from the PlayStation Store and was later bundled with LittleBigPlanet 2.
-The game was described as a "demo" and featured 10 prehistoric inspired story levels.
-In the game, Sackboy must save Little Big Planet from the T-Rex.
+The game was described as a "demo" and featured 10 prehistory inspired story levels.
+In the game, Sackboy must save LittleBigPlanet from the T-Rex.
 Unlike the main games, which can be played as a single-player experience, the game required a minimum of two players to work.
-This was due to the main mechanics of the spin-off whereby one player would control Sackboy traditionally using the gamepad for platforming while a second player had to use a PlayStation Move similar to a pointer to move obstacles and objects out of the way in order to successfully navigate a level.
+This was due to the main mechanics of the spin-off, whereby one player would control Sackboy traditionally using the gamepad for platforming while a second player had to use a PlayStation Move similar to a pointer to move obstacles and objects out of the way in order to successfully navigate a level.

 Run Sackboy!
 Run!

 Run Sackboy!
 Run! is a free-to-play endless running game developed by Firesprite and published by PlayStation Mobile that was released on iOS on 30 October 2014, Android on 17 December 2014 and PlayStation Vita on 31 March 2015.
 The game has no real plot, except for Sackboy running through Craftworld from the Negativitron.
 The game awarded players with exclusive costumes for LittleBigPlanet 3 (which was released at a similar time) by reaching point goals and collecting stickers.